videolan/x265/doc/reST/cli.rst

     Currently only profile 5 enabled, Default 0 (disabled)

+.. option:: --dolby-vision-rpu

+    File containing Dolby Vision RPU metadata.
+If given, x265's Dolby Vision metadata parser will fill the RPU field of input pictures with the metadata read from the file.
+The library will interleave access units with RPUs in the bitstream.
+Default NULL (disabled).

+    **CLI ONLY**

 .. option:: --info, --no-info

 	Emit an informational SEI with the stream headers which describes